Larel-dev/cleaner-and-system-checker/README.md

 This program cleans garbage, checks system files for errors, and optimizes your computer

 # How to use it
-Download it, unzip it to Disk C, and run the "Start with administrator rights file.bat" as an administrator.
+Download it, unzip it to Disk C, and run the "Start with administrator rights .bat" file as an administrator.
 After all the manipulations, perform a reboot.